giughi/A-Model-Based-Derivative-Free-Approach-to-Black-Box-Adversarial-Examples-BOBYQA/README.md

 It is first required to download/train the different datasets and models that are going to be attacked.

-For MNIST and CIFAR
+For MNIST and CIFAR it is necessary to run the following comand
 ```
-python train_models.py
+python Setups/Data_and_Model/train_CIFAR_MNIST_models.py
 ```